Ask "Who", Not "What": Bitcoin Volatility Forecasting with Twitter Data: Volatility Forecasting

 RNN-based models and TCN-based models that were considered in this study utilize similar design, illustrated in \figref{fig:tcn_baseline}.
-The receptive field of all models is fixed for a single batch, and the inputs are directly fed to the respective time-series models without any preceding layers.
+The receptive field of all models is fixed, and the inputs are directly fed to the respective time-series models without any preceding layers.
 Both input and output features are in log-return space, and the metric scores are calculated after aggregating the 15 minute-level output predictions for a day to estimate the daily volatility using \eqref{eq:realized_volatility}.
-The losses are directly estimated from the true log-returns (rather than realized volatilities) to provide more fine-grained gradient estimates to the network.
+The losses are directly estimated from observed log-returns (rather than realized volatilities) to provide more fine-grained gradient estimates to the network.

-\paragraph{TCN mechanism} TCNs were introduced in order to capture temporal information using 1-dimensional causal convolutions that avoid information leakage from the future time steps~\cite{tcn_paper, stcn}.
+\paragraph{TCN mechanism} TCNs were introduced to capture temporal information using 1-dimensional causal convolutions that avoid information leakage from the future time steps~\cite{tcn_paper, stcn}.
 However, without the reduction of dimensionality in subsequent layers, convolution operation becomes very costly for long input signals.
 To bypass this potential limitation, dilated convolutions for long-history dependent sequence tasks were proposed~\cite{wavenet, RNNvsTCN}.
 For a 1-dimensional signal $\textbf{x}$ at time $t$ of a sequence $s$ to be mapped to values $\textbf{y}$, and a filter $f$, one can define the dilated convolution operation $F$ as follows:

 with $d$ the dilation factor, $k$ the kernel (filter) size, and $s-d\times i$ accounting for the signals acquired earlier in the sequence~\cite{RNNvsTCN}.
 It is important to note that for $d=1$, \eqref{eq:dil_conv} is equal to a standard 1-dimensional convolution.